Humbly Homemade

 Carissa Erzen

 Honey and spice poached pears look fancy & taste luxurious, but they are incredible simply to make!
-This impressive dish comes together in under an hour.
-And it refrigerates well, so you can prepare it ahead of time.
+This impressive dish comes together in under an hour, and it refrigerates well, so you can prepare it ahead of time.

 Print Pin Recipe Rate Recipe Save Saved Recipe!